NOW is our time to step up.

 ⬤ Solve the biggest problem possible.
 Don’t just exist, or try and solve a problem that doesn’t really exist.
 Find a pain, a problem, and become the solution.

 ⬤ Become the BEST at it.
 Narrow your focus and strive to become the absolute best solution to the problem.
-If someone down the street offers a far superior solution, patrons won’t come to you just because you’re “a nice guy”, or worst the “help me because I’m local” cry.
+If someone down the street offers a far superior solution, patrons won’t come to you just because you’re “a nice guy,” or worse, because you cry, “Help me because I’m local.”
 Local matters, but that doesn’t wash away the business basics of being the best and offering excellent service.

 ⬤ The little things matter.
-Those who know me, know where to find me every single morning: Starbucks.
-I’m a man of routine, and for over a decade I frequent Starbucks every morning and do my writing.
+Those who know me know where to find me every single morning: Starbucks.
+I’m a man of routine, and for over a decade I’ve been frequenting Starbucks every morning to do my writing.
 But here’s the thing… lately management has been slacking, and the place has been messy.
-Napkins, straw wrappers and paper have been on the floors and stains on the table remain for days.
+Napkins, straw wrappers, and paper have been on the floors and stains on the table remain for days.
 This may seem petty, but for a long-time loyal fan of many years, it’s something that’s irritated me and encouraged me to visit other coffee shops.
 The little things matter, and taking an extra 10 minutes to ensure your business is spotless MATTERS.

 ⬤ Listen and encourage critical feedback.
-YES, you are going to come across feedback that is absolutely useless and comes with negative intent, but that’s not a good reason to listen to feedback.
-Often, associates, staff and customers can offer up incredibly valuable feedback.
+YES, you are going to come across feedback that is absolutely useless and comes with negative intent, but that’s not a good reason not to listen to feedback.
+Often, associates, staff, and customers can offer up incredibly valuable feedback.
 Don’t shy away from it, and don’t create an environment where people are afraid to provide it.
-Welcome feedback, listen to is, and decide it it has merit or not.
+Welcome feedback, listen to it, and decide if it has merit or not.

-⬤ Remove friction where ever possible.
-If you’ve never called or shopped your own business (or hired a firm like ours to do so;) than you are probably missing many opportunities to streamline the customer experience.
-Where ever possible, in every part of your business, go through it and optimize it, remove the friction and create a smooth flow.
+⬤ Remove friction wherever possible.
+If you’ve never called or shopped your own business (or hired a firm like ours to do so), then you are probably missing many opportunities to streamline the customer experience.
+Wherever possible, in every part of your business, go through it and optimize it, remove the friction, and create a smooth flow.

-⬤ Get a hold of your own time and be accountable to it.
+⬤ Get ahold of your own time and be accountable to it.
 You only have 24 hours a day, and Richard Branson only has 24 hours a day, so don’t ever think about blaming time.
-Take a lesson from Tim Ferris and focus ONLY on high priority task, and outsource or put off the rest.
-I’ve always had a sign on my desk that reads “I must to the most productive thing at any given moment” to remind me that time is precious, use it wisely.
+Take a lesson from Tim Ferris and focus ONLY on high priority tasks, and outsource or put off the rest.
+I’ve always had a sign on my desk that reads, “I must do the most productive thing at any given moment,” to remind me that time is precious.
+Use it wisely.

 ⬤ Strive to operate in Blue Oceans.
 This means create markets that don’t exist.
 Red oceans are markets that are flooded and packed with competition.
 Blue oceans are when you carve out a brand new niche and thrive in it because no one does quite what you do.

-⬤ Don’t be an ASKHOLE! … That’s someone who continually ask for advice, yet does nothing with it.
-A key business skill is the ability to gather all the information required to make a decisions and then MAKE IT.
+⬤ Don’t be an ASKHOLE!
+That’s someone who continually asks for advice, yet does nothing with it.
+A key business skill is the ability to gather all the information required to make a decision and then MAKE IT.
 (Read more HERE)

 ⬤ Don’t confuse activity with productivity.
-Just because you’re “busy” doesn’t mean your productive or even useful.
+Just because you’re “busy” doesn’t mean you’re productive or even useful.
 Focus on the majors and do important work, not time consuming low value work.

 ⬤ And the most important… Bend over backwards for your clients, but NEVER FORWARD.
-Be willing to go beyond the call of duty for your clients, but never let them walk all over you, you are not a doormat.
-In business, you aren’t going to please everyone (and if you do, you either aren’t doing much or you’re simply unaware!).
-Some people just aren’t going to be a good “fit”, and that’s okay!
+Be willing to go beyond the call of duty for your clients, but never let them walk all over you; you are not a doormat.
+In business, you aren’t going to please everyone (and if you do, you either aren’t doing much or you’re simply oblivious!).
+Some people just aren’t going to be a good “fit,” and that’s okay!
 It’s better to have a group of loyal fans and a group that hates you than a whole bunch of impartial people.
-Look at Apple, they’ve got raving fans and die hard opponents, and that’s what makes them successful.
+Look at Apple—they’ve got raving fans and die hard opponents, and that’s what makes them successful.